intel/neural-compressor/docs/tuning_strategies.md

   exit_policy:
     timeout: 0                                       # optional. tuning timeout (seconds). default value is 0 which means early stop. combine with max_trials field to decide when to exit.
     max_trials: 100                                  # optional. max tune times. default value is 100. combine with timeout field to decide when to exit.
+    performance_only: False                          # optional. max tune times. default value is False which means only generate fully quantized model.
   random_seed: 9527                                  # optional. random seed for deterministic tuning.
   tensorboard: True                                  # optional. dump tensor distribution in evaluation phase for debug purpose. default value is False.
 ```